How Much Is a 1972 Eisenhower Silver Dollar Worth?

 Type 3 – This is the most geographically correct design of the three, showing Florida with more coastal detail on its west side.
 Cuba appears truer to form as a crescent-shaped island, and the islands of Hispaniola and Jamaica to the east and south of Cuba are more distinct.

 All 1972 Philadelphia-strike Eisenhower dollars will fall into one of these three varieties.
-The Type 1 and Type 3 prove to be the most common, and the Type 2 being remarkably scarce.
+The Type 1 and Type 3 prove to be the most common, and the Type 2 is remarkably scarce.
 Perhaps only 1 in 32 of the 1972 Philadelphia-minted Ikes can be attributed as a Type 2.

 What’s A 1972 Eisenhower Dollar Worth?